Desbo Mohono: Political career

 Mohono left teaching in 2009 when she was elected as a Member of the North West Provincial Legislature, representing the African National Congress (ANC).
 On 8 May 2009, she was appointed to the North West Executive Council by Maureen Modiselle, the newly elected Premier of the North West; she became the province's Member of the Executive Council (MEC) for Housing.
 In November 2010, Modiselle was succeeded by Thandi Modise, who reconfigured and expanded Mohono's portfolio as the Department of Human Settlements, Safety and Liaison.
 She remained in that position until 3 May 2012, when Modise reshuffled her cabinet and made Mohono MEC for Agriculture and Rural Development.

 In the 2014 general election, Mohono was re-elected to her legislative seat, ranked 13th on the ANC's party list in the North West.
 Supra Mahumapelo, who was elected Premier in the same election, appointed Mohono his MEC for Tourism, an office which she held for the duration of Mahumapelo's tenure in office.
 On 6 December 2018, Mahumapelo's successor, Job Mokgoro, announced a reshuffle in which Mohono was returned to her former portfolio, renamed for a brief period as Rural, Environmental and Agricultural Development.

 In the 2019 general election, she was re-elected to a third legislative term, now ranked ninth on the ANC's party list.
 She remained in the same portfolio in the Executive Council, including after the election of Bushy Maape as Premier in 2022.

+Following the 2024 general election, she was elected speaker of the provincial legislature.